 When the CARD Act went into effect, late fees were restricted to $25 for an initial default, going up to $35 for additional tardy payments in a subsequent six month period.

-- Credit card companies can also continue to close accounts and slash credit limits abruptly, without giving cardholders warning.
+- Consumers can still find their borrowing ability constrained without notice.
+Credit card companies are free to close accounts and slash credit limits abruptly, and there’s no requirement that they give cardholders warning.